Blog Post

 Bill 64 pushes firms that are active in Canada to hold themselves to a higher standard.
 And it’s possible that other governing bodies worldwide will follow Quebec’s example.
 Enterprise Recon provides accurate, fast and thorough data discovery capabilities that prepare organizations for compliance in 2022 and beyond.

-Book a demo with Ground Labs today to stay on track with provisions of Canada’s privacy laws.
+Book a workshop with Ground Labs today to stay on track with provisions of Canada’s privacy laws.